Kennewick, Washington: Post-war development

+20th century racial discrimination

 Racial discrimination against African Americans was common in Kennewick before the civil rights movement.
 The city was a sundown town, requiring African Americans to be out of the city after nightfall.
 The only place they could live in the Tri-Cities at one time was east Pasco.
 Even during the day, African Americans would experience harassment by the general public and police, with some police officers stopping every person of color they found in the city after dark.
 In the 1940s, covenants restricted African Americans from owning property in the city.
 After the U.S. Supreme Court ruled in Shelley v.
 Kraemer that racially restrictive covenants could not be enforced in state courts, these were replaced by informal agreements between homeowners and realtors to refuse to sell to African Americans.

 Kennewick's racial discrimination problems became a contributing factor behind a community college not being built there in the 1950s.
 In 1963, regional NAACP leaders started pressuring the state government to investigate exclusionary practices and staged demonstrations in front of city hall.
 Initial meetings led the state to determine that while no official policy banning African Americans from the city existed, racial discrimination was a significant barrier to that community living and feeling safe.
 Despite this, the Washington State Board Against Discrimination indicted Kennewick for its sundown town status.

 1980 to present

-The 1980 eruption of Mount St. Helens caused a dusting of volcanic ash to fall on Kennewick.
-Higher accumulations were recorded in surrounding communities, such as Ritzville, where the ash plume was thick enough to trigger street lamps to turn on at noon.
+The 1980 eruption of Mount St. Helens caused volcanic ash to fall on Kennewick.
+Higher accumulations were recorded in surrounding communities, such as Ritzville, and the ash plume was thick enough to trigger street lamps to turn on at noon.
+Cars that didn't have external filters stopped functioning during the eruption.
 Kennewick and surrounding areas have been dusted by smaller eruptions of Mount St. Helens since.

 The area was connected to the Interstate Highway System in 1986 when construction on Interstate 82 (I-82) between Benton City and the south end of Kennewick was completed.
 This came after over a decade of fighting between Washington and Oregon regarding the planned route of the freeway.
 With backing from Tri-Cities and Walla Walla area businesses, Washington had pushed for a route that connected those cities.
-With Oregon eventually opposing proposed routes that didn't cross the Umatilla Bridge, a compromise was reached placing I-82 on its current alignment to the south and southwest of Kennewick while authorizing the construction of Interstate 182 as a spur heading directly into Richland and Pasco.
+Oregon eventually opposing proposed routes that didn't cross the Umatilla Bridge, a compromise was reached placing I-82 on its current alignment to the south and southwest of Kennewick while authorizing the construction of Interstate 182 as a spur heading directly into Richland and Pasco.

 The 1980s also brought the two most serious attempts to merge Kennewick with the other cities in the Tri-Cities, both of which failed.
 This resulted from an economic down turn in the area caused by the cancellation of two proposed nuclear power plants on the Hanford Site.
 The first proposal was to consolidate all three cities (Kennewick, Pasco, and Richland) into one, while the second only included Kennewick and Richland.
 Support for both of these attempts was strong in Richland, but voters in Kennewick and Pasco were not on board.